 Furthermore, recent studies of Ca doped alumina have now shown that even at dopant levels below the solubility limit, Ca causes a significant increase of grain boundary mobility.
 Thus, the accepted explanation that dopants such as Ca and Si cause liquid phase formation leading to rapid grain growth, are not complete.
 The actual mechanism by which dopants increase grain boundary mobility can only be speculated, and the goal of this research program is to address this important question.

-The fundamental objective of this proposed research program is to quantitatively understand the influence of segregating Fe or Cr on the mobility of grain boundaries, at dopant levels below the solubility limit.
-In the case of Cr, Cr2O3 is fully soluble in alumina.
+The fundamental objective of this proposed research program is to quantitatively understand the influence of segregating Fe on the mobility of grain boundaries, at dopant levels below the solubility limit (~8 at.%).
 The outcome of this research will have fundamental contributions in the following manner: